 Benefit #4 – Cross-device user engagement

-This gives these platforms invaluable cross-device data that can then be shared with advertisers (anonymously) for the purpose of campaign reach and optimization.
+This gives these platforms invaluable cross-device data that can then be shared with advertisers and publishers (anonymously) for the purpose of campaign reach, targeting, and optimization.

-Any insights discovered can only be leveraged across the same walled garden network.
-In other words, you cannot take an insight found in Meta and apply it to Google.
+The insights you get as an advertiser or a publisher can only be leveraged across the same walled garden network.
+In other words, you can’t take an insight found in Meta and apply it to Google.

-Disadvantage #4 – Lack of intercompany data collaboration
+Disadvantage #3 – Lack of collaboration between parties

-As we approach Google’s target date for deprecating 3rd-party cookies, it looks like many brands will need to play more in Google’s Sandbox as their only option.
+As Google prepares to phase out third-party cookies, it looks like many brands will need to play more in Google’s Sandbox as their only option.
 But, an over-reliance on one walled garden, instead of a balanced and healthy mix, might leave businesses exposed to various issues should something go wrong.

 The future of walled garden in AdTech

-The walled garden platforms offered by Google, Amazon, Meta, Twitter, or Snap, have an important role in the lives of every single player throughout our ecosystem — including publishers, advertisers, and marketers.
+The walled garden platforms offered by the likes of Google, Amazon, and Meta have an important role in the lives of every single player throughout our ecosystem — including publishers, advertisers, and marketers.

 But could the walls start to crumble?